ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

   haven't used this option on their desktop, but in going from 2D to 3D simulations, simulation time has more than tripled and it might be useful to take advantage of that feature.

+* A geographer is running a matlab model that needs lots of computer memory.
+With a limited amount of memory on their laptop there is a maximum simulation size they can run.

-In all these cases, what is needed is access to more computers than can be used at the same time.
+In all these cases, what is needed is access to more computers with more resource (computer cores and memory) that can be used at the same time.

 Luckily, large scale computing systems -- shared computing resources with lots of computers -- are available at many universities, labs, or through national networks.
 These resources usually have more central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage,